(First published on Mother's Day 2019)

 It was Mother’s Day.

-“That’s just what you did,” Eileen says.
+“That’s just what you did,” Eileen said.
 “I spent my Mother’s Day sitting in a car waiting for my son to finish baseball practice preparing for the playoffs.
 Grady was probably in the backseat.
 And, yeah, I would rather have been in the car in that parking lot than anywhere else because it meant being there with them.
 It wasn’t a fancy together.
 It wasn’t somewhere special together.
 We were in the best place we could be.
 We were together.”

 HALL OF FAME BASEBALL WRITER RICK HUMMEL MAKES THE PICKS